£150,000 Compensation for Medical Negligence Birth Injury

 How We Helped

-Our client approached our Medical Negligence Solicitors to make a medical negligence claim against the NHS trust responsible and Clinical Negligence Partner David Thomas appointed obstetrics experts to look at the circumstances of the case.
+The client approached our Medical Negligence Lawyers to make a medical negligence claim against the NHS trust responsible.
+Clinical and Negligence Lawyer David Thomas appointed obstetrics experts to look at the circumstances of the case.
 They produced evidence that the emergency forceps delivery had not been performed competently.

 The defendants subsequently admitted that an experienced consultant had been on call at the time and was available to attend the emergency situation, but that instead, the junior doctor chose to attempt a very tricky and technical delivery themselves.